Graduate Student Health Insurance (GSHI)

 - Students with F-1, F-2, or J-1 immigration status: If you are an international student with F-1, F-2, or J-1 immigration status, please read and follow the important information provided by KU's Office of International Student Services

-If you do not meet the above eligibility requirements, or if you are a student holding a scholarship and/or fellowship, you may be eligible for the regular student health insurance plan.
+If you do not meet the above eligibility requirements, or if you are a student who has a scholarship and/or fellowship, you may be eligible for the regular student health insurance plan.
 For more information regarding the regular student health insurance plan, please visit UnitedHealthcare Student Resources and click on orange Domestic Students tab.

 |Student and Spouse||$886||$532||$886||$532||$355||$213|